 Arizona sun is especially hard on dark cars such as the green, black, and red ones shown here.
 Dark colors look great when clean and shiny, but the also absorb more heat from the sun.
 If not protected properly this slowly breaks down the paint and clear coat, the finish begins to fade and show white areas and eventually the damage gets too deep and the clearcoat flakes and can’t be fully repaired.

 How do you protect your vehicle from this fate?
 Dirty cars deteriorate faster because they reflect less light and heat.
 Keeping your vehicle clean and waxed not only makes it look better and shed water and dirt better, but it helps reflect more light and heat from the surface.
 But a wax is not a wax is not a wax.
 Cheap waxes not only don’t reflect and shine as well, but they don’t last as long because heat and friction from blowing dirt breaks them down faster.
 High quality Carnauba in the wax makes the difference in both shine, silkiness to shed dirt and water, and ability to withstand higher heat without breaking down.
-“Paint protectant”, also with Carnauba, is an even higher heat tolerant product that lasts longer, and we offer that also.
+“Paint protectant” is an even higher heat tolerant product that lasts longer, and we offer that also.

 But Buyer Beware!
 There are no labelling standards in the car wash industry like food and drug, so someone can say they have Carnauba in their wax if they have a teaspoon full in a 55 gallon drum.
 That’s why we are very careful of the brands and types we use to ensure our customers are getting only the best quality products available rather than a cheaper imitation.